Skip to main content

 Headline findings

-There has been a decrease of 508 S31 care applications compared to the same period last year (-4.3%) and represents a decrease of 567 children on total applications received during the financial year.
-On average, Cafcass has received 953 new care applications per month between 1 April 2023 and 31 March 2024, involving an average of 1,574 children.
+There has been an increase of 166 S31 care applications compared to the same period last year (+9.6%) and represents an increase of 250 children on total applications received during the financial year.

 Our public law data shows regularly updated statistics covering both national and local trends for: